3.2 West Virginia Liability & Workers' Compensation Insurance

 - Commercial General Liability (CGL) protects businesses from third-party claims

-- West Virginia has a competitive workers' comp market (private insurers and state fund)
+- West Virginia has a competitive workers' comp market with private carriers and self-insurance options

 - Professional liability covers errors and omissions in professional services